Music at Whitehouse Primary

 Importantly, we offer our children the knowledge and cultural capital by giving them the experience to listen to a range of music.
 This includes live music and music from different cultures and eras as well as providing them with the opportunities to learn and play a range of musical instruments.

 During their time at school, there are many opportunities for children to perform to a range of audiences.
 Music is a key and important element of school productions.
-Each year group from Nursery to Year 6, will perform a production to a live audience.

 In music lessons, children develop descriptive language skills, especially when learning about how music can represent different feelings, emotions and narratives.
 Each year group identifies composers and pieces of music to explore which helps them to build up a knowledge of the history of music and understand the key features of different genres.